dividebysandwich/LightningView/README.md

 lightningview.exe <imagefile.ext>
 ```

-To register as valid default program for viewing images on Windows:
+To register as default program for viewing images on older versions of Windows:
 ```
 lightningview.exe /register
 ```